cypress-io/cypress/docs/source/guides/core-concepts/dealing-with-the-network.md

 In this example, there are many possible sources of failure.
 In most testing tools, if our request failed to go out, we would normally only ever get an error once we attempt to find the results in the DOM and see that there is no matching element.
 This is problematic because it's unknown *why* the results failed to be displayed.
 Was there a problem with our rendering code?
 Did we modify or change an attribute such as an `id` or `class` on an element?
 Perhaps our server sent us different Book items.

-With Cypress, by adding a [`cy.wait()`](https://on.cypress.io/api/wait), you can more easily pinpoint your specific problem.
+With Cypress, by adding a {% url `cy.wait()` wait %}, you can more easily pinpoint your specific problem.
 If the response never came back, you'll receive an error like this:

 {% img /img/guides/cypress-basics/dealing-with-the-network/clear-source-of-failure.png Wait Failure %}